10 Best Multifilament Strings

 It’s everything you’d expect from a premium multifilament with a wonderfully crisp response and above-average topspin.

-Plus, it’s available in three different gauges, which include 15L (1.40 mm), 16 (1.30 mm), and 17 (1.24 mm).
-You’ll also get to choose between various colors, including black, blue, natural, pink, and yellow.
+It’s also available in three different gauges: 15L (1.40 mm), 16 (1.30 mm), and 17 (1.24 mm).
+You can also choose between various colors, including black, blue, natural, pink, and yellow.
+As a result, Head Velocity MLT is my pick for the best overall multifilament.

 Tecnifibre X-One Biphase